Milan · Operators

 Milan operators meet the American buyer.

-US commercial architecture for Amministratori Delegati and direttori commerciali at Milan-headquartered firms running a US subsidiary, an OEM-procurement push, or direct outbound from the Lombardy, Veneto, and Emilia-Romagna manufacturing belt into the United States.
-Italian craftsmanship and design lineage carried into a register the American commodity manager reads in twenty seconds.
+US sales and marketing system for Amministratori Delegati and direttori commerciali at Milan-headquartered firms running a US subsidiary, an OEM-procurement push, or direct outbound from the Lombardy, Veneto, and Emilia-Romagna manufacturing belt into the United States.
+Italian craftsmanship and design lineage carried into a register the American commodity manager judges in twenty seconds.

 Why Milan operators arrive here.